Warren Abery

 Warren Abery (born 28 June 1973) is a South African professional golfer.
 He currently plays on the Sunshine Tour where he won seven times between 1998 and 2011.

+Early life

+Abery was born in Durban, South Africa.
+He won the 1995 South African Amateur.

+Professional career

-Abery was born in Durban, and currently resides in Ballito.
-He won the South African Amateur Tournament in 1995 and turned professional in 1997 the same year he joined the Sunshine Tour, where he found immediate success.
-He gained a place on the European Tour in 2006 and 2012 via qualifying school, but was unable to retain his card.
+In 1997, Abery turned professional and the same year he joined the Sunshine Tour, where he found immediate success.
+He gained a place on the European Tour in 2006 and 2012 via qualifying school but was unable to retain his card.